StazMD/SQL/SQL.md

 # DELETE

-### Delete record from table
+### Delete record from a table
 ```sql
 DELETE FROM rating_institutions WHERE id = 4
 ```

 # IN

-### Show all records from table with several conditions and date condition:
+### Show all records from a table with several conditions and date condition
 ```sql
 SELECT * FROM subscriptions WHERE subscription_type_id IN (1, 2, 3) AND to >= NOW()
 ```
-### Show all records from table with several another table's conditions
+### Show all records from a table with another table's condition
 ```sql
 SELECT * FROM Customers WHERE Country IN (SELECT Country FROM Suppliers);
 ```

 # LIKE

-### Show all records from table where name contains phrase
+### Show all records from a table where name contains a phrase
 ```sql
 SELECT * FROM companies WHERE company_name like "%SELF BUSINES%"
 ```
-### Show all records from table where name begins with phrase
+### Show all records from a table where name begins with a phrase
 ```sql
 SELECT * FROM companies WHERE company_name like "SELF BUSINES%"
 ```
-### Show all records from table where name ends with phrase
+### Show all records from a table where name ends with a phrase
 ```sql
 SELECT * FROM companies WHERE company_name like "%SELF BUSINES"
 ```

-# ORDER BY
+# ORDER BY and DISTINCT

-### Select all distinct records from table ordered and sorting in descending order
+### Select all distinct records from a table ordered and sorting in descending order
 ```sql
 SELECT DISTINCT * FROM registrations ORDER BY created_at DESC
 ```
-### Select all distinct records from table ordered and sorting in ascendng order
+### Select all distinct records from a table ordered and sorting in ascendng order
 ```sql
 SELECT DISTINCT * FROM registrations ORDER BY created_at
 ```

 # NULL

-### Show all records from table where client name is not empty
+### Show all records from a table where client name is not empty
 ```sql
 SELECT * FROM subscriptions WHERE client_name is not NULL

 ```
-### Show all records from table where client name is empty and sorting from high to low id number
+### Show all records from a table where client name is empty and sorting from high to low id number
 ```sql
 SELECT * FROM subscriptions WHERE client_name is NULL ORDER BY id DESC

 ```
-### Show all records from table where client name is empty and sorting from low to high id number
+### Show all records from a table where client name is empty and sorting from low to high id number
 ```sql
 SELECT * FROM subscriptions WHERE client_name is NULL ORDER BY id